earlejam/effective-java-notes/README.md

 #### 8. Avoid finalizers and cleaners

-- Finalizers are unpredictable, often dangerous, and generally unneccessary
+- Finalizers are unpredictable, often dangerous, and generally unnecessary
-- Cleaners are less dangerous than finalizers, but are still unpredictable and generally unneccessary
+- Cleaners are less dangerous than finalizers, but are still unpredictable and generally unnecessary
 - Never do anything time-critical in a finalizer or cleaner
 - Never depend on a finalizer to update critical persistent state
 - There is a -severe- performance penalty for using finalizers